emrekaany/DISCOUNT_CURVE/README.md

 Code Explanation (English)
 This code is designed to generates discount curves for given OIS (Overnight Index Swap) and CDS (Credit Default Swap) data.
 It focuses on two main components: calculating risk-free interest rates from OIS data and calculating liquidity premiums from CDS data.

+Main tool used: scipy.optimize.minimize

 Data Reading and Filtering:
 First, the OIS and CDS data are read from CSV files.
 OIS data is filtered by specific currencies (EUR, USD, TRY, GBP), while CDS data is filtered by specific restructuring types.